Arale Norimaki

 Arale Norimaki (則巻アラレ, Norimaki Arare) is a fictional character and the protagonist of the Dr. Slump manga series, created by Akira Toriyama.
-She is a robot built by Senbei Norimaki who looks like a young girl.
+She is a humanoid robot built by Senbei Norimaki who looks like a young girl.
 She is known for her naïveté, energetic personality, lack of common sense, and amazing strength.
-Senbei tries to convince the other citizens of Penguin Village that she is just a normal human girl, and it seems to work, despite her superhuman athletic ability.
+Senbei tries to convince the other citizens of Penguin Village that she is just a normal human girl; it seems to work, despite her superhuman athletic ability.
 Among her strengths, she can use abilities that range from the terrain splitting Chikyūwari (地球割り) to the beam-like N'chahō (んちゃ砲).
 However, she is nearsighted and needs to wear glasses.
 The character also makes appearances in various other media, most notably in the Dragon Ball media franchise.

 Creation and conception

 Toriyama claimed that when he told his editor, Kazuhiko Torishima, that he wanted to make a manga about a doctor, Torishima told him to add a robot.
 Toriyama originally wanted a very large robot, but as it would not fit in the panels, he instead made it small.
 When his editor rejected that idea, he made the robot a girl knowing Torishima would find her "cute."
 He also stated that Senbei was supposed to be the main character, but his editor told him to make it Arale instead, which Toriyama agrees turned out better.
 Torishima later elaborated on this, saying that Arale was initially only a guest character for one chapter.
 However, because he really liked Toriyama's girl characters the editor wanted her to be the main character.
 The artist felt differently because Weekly Shōnen Jump is aimed at boys.
 The two made a bet; Toriyama would create a one-shot manga with a female lead and if it took fourth place or lower in the magazine's reader poll, he could get rid of Arale after the single chapter.
 Torishima won when Tomato the Cutesy Gumshoe (1979) came in third place, but because Toriyama is stubborn, he refused to change the Dr. Slump name.

 Like the names of many other characters, Arale is a pun on the name for a bite-sized rice cracker (arare), and with the family name ("Norimaki Arale") it refers to a sort of arare wrapped with nori seaweed.
-Toriyama purposefully gives his protagonists plain appearances as he prefers to focus on the story.
-He believes that having weak-looking characters turn out to actually be strong is more interesting; Arale and Son Goku are prime examples of this.
+Toriyama purposefully gave his protagonists plain appearances as he prefers to focus on the story.
+He believed that having weak-looking characters turn out to actually be strong is more interesting; Arale and Son Goku are prime examples of this.
 Initially, her glasses were just a gag, with Toriyama wanting to remove them as they made her more difficult to draw.
 However, they became a trademark of Arale's and readers who had to wear glasses wrote him saying that by Arale having them it made them feel better about themselves, so he ended up keeping them.
 Arale is usually shown with purple hair, although it is dark brown in the 1997 anime.